-Objective: This Sub-Fund seeks to increase the value of your investment and to provide income over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment and to provide income over the recommended holding period.

-Investments: The Sub-Fund mainly invests in a broad range of bonds from around the world as well as money market securities.
-This may include government, corporate or other bonds.

-The Sub-Fund may invest up to 10% of its assets in contingent convertible bonds and may also invest up to 30% of its assets in equities worldwide.
-The Sub-Fund may invest up to 5% of net assets in ABSs and MBSs.
+Investments: The Sub-Fund invests, directly or indirectly, in a broad range of securities from around the world.
+This may include equities, government and corporate bonds, bonds with attached warrants, convertible bonds (including up to 10% of its assets in contingent convertible bonds) and money market securities and deposits with a maximum term of 12 months.
+The Sub-Fund may invest up to 15% of its assets in investments whose values are linked to commodity prices.